Taoist meditation methods can be organized into two main categories: Tranquil Sitting and Internal Alchemy.

-In Taoism, the long-term purpose of meditation is clarity and tranquility—simply put, a clear mind and still body.
+In Taoism, the long-term purpose of meditation is clarity and tranquility—simply put, a clear mind and calm body.
 In this state, you forget that you are sitting, and you even forget that you are forgetting.
-That happens over time with a consistent, dedicated, sincere, long-term meditation practice.
+That happens over time with a consistent, dedicated meditation practice.

 Taoist Contemplation Meditation

 For Contemplation Meditation, we have Taoist Scriptures available in our library, and a recording of the Tao De Jing available in the Celestial Immortal Member Area and you can purchase it through Valley Spirit Arts.

 This method involves sitting in meditation and contemplating upon a spiritual text, but not in the sense of attempting to understand the text—just listening as though hearing the sounds of nature in the background.
 This allows one to absorb the teachings unconsciously when there is no rational analysis of what is being said.